seng438-winter-2022/seng438-a4-DG-20/Assignment4-ReportTemplate.md

     }
 ```

-Killed Mutant: Substituted multiplication with division
+<strong>Killed Mutant:</strong> Substituted multiplication with division

-Analysis: Since the calculation depends upon multiplication to expand the current upper and lower bounds, replacing it with division changes the performed calculation.
+<strong>Analysis:</strong> Since the calculation depends upon multiplication to expand the current upper and lower bounds, replacing it with division changes the performed calculation.
 Since the tests for this method cover margins which would yield different results when multiplying versus when dividing, the output changes, thus failing those tests.
 One of the test cases inputs 0 as the lower and upper margins, and if the multiplication was changed to division, it would produce a division by zero error.
 Hence, this mutant was killed.

 3.
 ```